Paula Modersohn-Becker: Early life

-Becker was born and grew up in Dresden-Friedrichstadt.
+Becker was born and grew up in Dresden, in the Friedrichstadt area.
 She was the third of seven children in her family.
-Her father, Carl Woldemar Becker (1841–1901), the Odessa born son of a Russian university professor of French, was employed as an engineer with the German railway.
+Her father, Carl Woldemar Becker (1841–1901), the Odessa-born son of a Russian university professor of French, was employed as an engineer with the German railway.
 Her mother, Mathilde (1852–1926), was from the aristocratic von Bültzingslöwen family, and her parents provided their children a cultured and intellectual household environment.

 Despite these advantages of family, the Beckers found themselves in socially constrained circumstances.
 In 1861, Oskar Becker, Carl's brother, in an unsuccessful assassination attempt, had shot King Wilhelm of Prussia in the neck.
 The King was not severely injured, and Oskar was pardoned five years later for the crime (on condition that he permanently leave the country), but the constraints of opportunity for Carl Becker's family would linger.

 In 1888 the family moved from Dresden to Bremen, where Carl Becker had obtained a position on the building board of the Prussian Railway Administration.
 The family interacted with Bremen's local artistic and intellectual circles, and Paula began to learn to draw.
 In the summer of 1892, her parents sent her to relatives in England to learn English.
 While living with a maternal aunt in London, Becker received her first instruction in drawing at St John's Wood Art School.

-After returning to Bremen, she studied at a teacher's seminary from 1893 to 1895, as her father wished (two sisters also attended this program).
+After returning to Bremen, she studied at a teachers' training school from 1893 to 1895, as her father wished (two sisters also attended this program).
 Concurrently she received private painting lessons from local German painter Bernhard Wiegandt.

 She worked as a painter from around 1893, at age 16, and was allowed to set up her first studio in the extension of her parents' house in Bremen (later Haus Paula Becker, with Becker's early studio intact).
 From this period comes a series of portraits of her siblings and also the first self-portrait (1893).
-She completed her teacher's course "with flying colors," but it was clear that she had little intention of pursuing a career in that profession.
+She completed her teacher's course "with flying colors", but it was clear that she had little intention of pursuing a career in that profession.

-In the spring of 1896, Paula was able to travel to Berlin to take part in a six-week drawing and painting course organized by the Berlin Artists' Association (Verein der Berliner Künstlerinnen), again, staying with members of her mother's family while completing her course.
+In the spring of 1896, Paula was able to travel to Berlin to take part in a six-week drawing and painting course organized by the Berlin Artists' Association (Verein der Berliner Künstlerinnen), staying with members of her mother's family while completing her course.
 After graduating, she stayed on in Berlin, and in February 1897 was admitted to the first class of painting at the Women's Academy.
 Paula additionally used her Berlin time to visit its art museums, studying the works of German and Italian artists.
 An encounter with an important proponent for German feminism, Natalie von Milde, made a deep impression, although swift intervention from her family cut that connection short.

 After these years of study, Becker returned to Bremen.
-She convinced her family to allow her to attend a further course of study at the nearby artists’ colony in the northern German town of Worpswede.
+She convinced her family to allow her to attend a further course at the nearby artists' colony in the northern German town of Worpswede.